Dannyk9528/eleventy-base-blog/content/blog/fifthpost.md

 ---
-title: This is a fifth post
+title: This is a fifth post.
 date: 2023-01-23
 ---
 <!-- This is a draft post -->